 Follow the coastal path from Saundersfoot to Tenby

 You can enjoy a fantastic coastal walk from Saundersfoot to Tenby on the Pembrokeshire Coastal Path.
 This scenic route takes you along rugged cliff top paths, open countryside, and woodland trails and gives stunning views of the Welsh coastline.
 The walk to Tenby is about 3.5 miles, but is fairly steep in places, so can be quite tough for little children.
-We always walk to Tenby, but usually return to Saundersfoot by bus.
+We always walk to Tenby, but return to Saundersfoot by bus.